oddbird/oddleventy/content/community/blm.md

 {% import 'embed.macros.njk' as embed %}

-Make a donation to any of the people & organizations listed below -- on or after June 4, with funds under your own name -- and then show us a receipt with the donation amount.
+Make a donation to any of the people and organizations listed below -- on or after June 4, with funds under your own name -- and then show us a receipt with the donation amount.